Estate Law Attorney in Pittsburgh, Pennsylvania

 People living in Pennsylvania have to live by the tax laws at both the state and federal levels.
 When you die, your estate may be exempt depending on your status of your heirs at your death from paying taxes up to a certain amount.
 This can change on an annual basis based on what the legislature does.
 For new developments call and speak with Kim A. Bodnar.
 If it looks like your estate will be over the current federal limit, I can discuss various strategies for minimizing your tax exposure.
 If your heirs live outside of PA, I will also explore how receiving an inheritance can impact them from a tax perspective.
 I can provide you with solutions and engage the expertise of a CPA or tax attorney if necessary.

-Kim A. Bodnar, Attorney at Law has physical location in downtown Pittsburgh, but I am available to clients throughout Western Pennsylvania and Florida.
-To learn more call Kim A. Bodnar, Attorney at Law and schedule a consultation.
+Kim A. Bodnar, Attorney at Law has a physical location in downtown Pittsburgh, but I am available to clients throughout Western Pennsylvania and Florida.
+To learn more call Kim A. Bodnar, Attorney at Law, and schedule a consultation.